Set Up Show in PowerPoint 2013

+This video shows you how to use Set Up Show in PowerPoint 2013 to set a presentation’s delivery settings.
 Need more PowerPoint training?
 Click here to view the complete tutorial.

-Setting Up the Slide Show
+Setting Up a Slide Show in PowerPoint 2013: Overview

 You can use the buttons available in the “Set Up” and “Monitors” button groups on the “Slide Show” tab in the Ribbon to set any additional parameters for the delivery of your presentation.
 To set the delivery options for your presentations, click the “Set Up Slide Show” button in the “Set Up” button group to open the “Set Up Show” dialog box.

 Under the “Show type” section, you can tell PowerPoint what type of presentation you are going to make.
 In the “Show options” section, you can set additional presentation options.
 You can control how many slides will be in this presentation in the “Show Slides” section.
 However, the most important thing to remember is that if you wish to use automatic timing settings to advance your presentation, you must select that option here in the “Advance Slides” section.